---

 # Birth weight

-The second data set used by @MULL:97 consists on 1388 observations on
+The second data set, called **birthwt** is used by @MULL:97 and

-Health Interview Survey.
-The response is birthweight `birthwt` in
+Supplement to the 1988 National Health Interview Survey.
+The response

-pounds and the covariates are the number of cigarettes smoked daily
+is birth weight `birthwt` in pounds and the covariates are the number

-during the pregnancy `cigarettes`, the birth order `parity`, a dummy
+of cigarettes smoked daily during the pregnancy `cigarettes`, the

-for white women `race` and child's sex `sex`.
-Smoking behaviour during
+birth order `parity`, a dummy for white women `race` and child's sex

-the pregnancy is suspected to be correlated with some other unobserved
+`sex`.
+Smoking behavior during the pregnancy is suspected to be

-"bad habits" that may be have a negative effect on
+correlated with some other unobserved "bad habits" that may be have a

-result in a upward bias in the estimation of the effect of smoking on
+pseudo-Poisson regression should result in a upward bias in the

-birthweight.
-The external instruments are the number of years of
+instruments are the number of years of education of the father

-education of the father `edfather` and the mother `edmother`, the
+`edfather` and the mother `edmother`, the family income `faminc` and

-family income `faminc` and the per-pack state excise tax on
+the per-pack state excise tax on cigarettes.

 ```{r}